Chirag-Bansal/StudentLife-Dataset/README.md

 StudentLife Dataset is a dataset that uses sensing data from the phones of students to assess their mental health , academic performance and behavioral trends

-The aim of this project was using the data of physical activity, (whether they are stationary, running or walking) had to predict the user's activity for the next hour.
+The aim of this project was using the data of physical activity, (whether they are stationary, running or walking) we had to predict the user's activity for the next hour.

 ### Getting the Dataset